XPGuess logo

 Why Raw Talent Is Not Enough

-Natural ability matters — but it is not sufficient on its own.
+Natural ability matters—but it is not sufficient on its own.
 Advancement depends on consistency, learning, adaptability, and timing.
+When development is not documented, athletes are often judged by short windows rather than long-term progression.

 How Governance Changes Outcomes